 Killarney Travel Guide

-Sitting on the edge of the spectacular scenery of Killarney National Park, Killarney is one of the most popular tourist destinations in Ireland, despite its small size.
-It is a gateway to southwestern Ireland and a great place to discover the countryside as it is located on the popular Ring of Kerry route, which meanders through the Iveragh Peninsula.
+Killarney is located on the edge of the spectacular scenery of Killarney National Park.
+It is one of the most popular tourist destinations in Ireland, despite its small size.
+It is a gateway to southwestern Ireland and a great place to discover the countryside, as it is located on the popular Ring of Kerry route, which meanders through the Iveragh Peninsula.
 Killarney is also a popular base from which to explore the scenic Dingle Peninsula.

-The most popular attraction of Killarney, however, is the national park.
+Killarney's most popular attraction, however, is the national park.
 Deep in the countryside of Kerry, Killarney National Park is a 26,000 acre expanse of rugged mountains, tranquil lakes, peaceful woods and magical waterfalls that entices millions of visitors every year to enjoy the Irish countryside.
 Attractions in the park include Dinis Cottage, and the Old Weir Bridge.
 Boat trips around several of the more scenic lakes are available.

 Become our Killarney Travel Expert